microsoft/SATechnicalOnboarding/troubleshooting-guide.md

 Below are common issues faced by Student Ambassadors while completing the Technical Onboarding and possible solutions to some of them.
 This document has been authored by Darsh Manoj, Microsoft Learn Gold Student Ambassador.

-It is recommended that you watch the Completing the Technical Onboarding video (see here) which is a silent video that walks through the Azure part of the onboarding from scratch and might help resolve some of your issues.
+It is recommended that you watch the [Completing the Technical Onboarding video](https://stdntpartners.sharepoint.com/sites/MSPOpen2/Shared Documents/Forms/AllItems.aspx?id=%2Fsites%2FMSPOpen2%2FShared+Documents%2FAmbassador+Events%2FRecordings%2FCompleting+the+Technical+Onboarding-20220329_162029-Meeting+Recording.mp4&%3Bparent=%2Fsites%2FMSPOpen2%2FShared+Documents%2FAmbassador+Events%2FRecordings&isSPOFile=1), which is a silent video that walks through the Azure part of the onboarding from scratch and might help resolve some of your issues.

 ## You are unable to verify the university ID